About the competition

 - Essays should not exceed 4000 words.

-- The competition is judged by the editor of Landfall.
+- The 2023 competition will be judged by the Landfall editor.

 - The winner is announced and published in each November issue of Landfall.